Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 • solid fuel is naturally available.

-• solid fuel is less effect on the environment.
+• solid fuel has less effect on the environment.

 • The cost is low.